 Every half-day absence from school has to be classified by the school (not by the Parent/Carer), as either AUTHORISED or UNAUTHORISED.
 This is why information about the cause of any absence is always required.
+Each half-day is known as a 'session'.

-Authorised absences are mornings or afternoons away from school for a good reason.
+Authorised absences are mornings or afternoons away from school for a genuine reason.
 Absences for the following reasons may be authorized where Parent/Carers have confirmed the absence by telephone or writing prior to the absence.